 List of Brokers with IFSC (Belize) Regulation

 The International Financial Services Commission or IFSC is the agency authorized by the government of Belize to regulate financial activities in the country.
-The IFSC is responsible for establishing and enforcing financial regulations and overseeing all market participants in Belize.
-Many online forex brokers have obtained international licenses from the IFSC after registering in the offshore jurisdiction of Belize.
-IFSC is under the control of the Belize Ministry of Securities and the International Financial Services Commission Act enacted in 1990.
+Founded in 1999, the IFSC is responsible for establishing and enforcing financial regulations and overseeing all market participants in Belize, including online forex brokers.

 Scroll for more details

 If you are interested to try the brokers in the list above, make sure to use the forex demo account so you could experience trading firsthand with virtual money.
 You don't even have to deposit any funds since the demo account is 100% free and is available in most brokers.

 Trading with an IFSC-regulated forex broker means lower trading costs as the agency applies zero tax structure to its members.
 Also, the IFSC expects its members to separate all client funds in segregated accounts to help protect traders and investors against brokers' misuse.
 This provides some kind of protection and security even though there are no compensation schemes in case of insolvencies.